awsdocs/amazon-emr-management-guide/doc_source/emr-plan-output-compression.md

 ## Intermediate Data Compression<a name="HadoopIntermediateDataCompression"></a>

  If your job shuffles a significant amount data from the mappers to the reducers, you can see a performance improvement by enabling intermediate compression\.
-Compress the map output and decompresses it when it arrives on the slave node\.
+Compress the map output and decompress it when it arrives on the core node\.
 The configuration setting is mapred\.compress\.map\.output\.
 You can enable this similarly to output compression\.

  When writing a Custom Jar, use the following command: